xtreme3d/xtreme3d/doc/ru/README.md

 Documentation Generator
 -----------------------
 The efforts are currently being made to rewrite documentation in Markdown and autogenerate HTML pages.
 This is done with Node.js.
-Run `node buildhtml.js` to generate pages that already have Markdown sources.
+Run `npm install`, and then `node buildhtml.js` to generate pages that already have Markdown sources.